arunvel1988/openshift101/workshop/all-in-one/README.md

-# OpenShift Quick Lab
+# OpenShift Basics Quick Lab

-Welcome to our OpenShift 101 quick lab!
+Welcome to our OpenShift Basics quick lab!

 **So what is OpenShift?**